Marker Logo

 Erected 2016 by City of Pigeon Forge in 2016.

 Location.
 35° 47.09′ N, 83° 33.078′ W. Marker is in Pigeon Forge, Tennessee, in Sevier County.
-Marker is on Methodist Street, on the right when traveling west.
+It is on Methodist Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 111 Methodist St, Pigeon Forge TN 37863, United States of America.
 Touch for directions.

 First United Methodist Church of Pigeon Forge and Pigeon Forge Academy Marker image.
 Click for full size.

-Photographed By Marcia Nelson, April 29, 2019
+Photographed by Marcia Nelson, April 29, 2019

 2. First United Methodist Church of Pigeon Forge and Pigeon Forge Academy Marker

 Credits.
 This page was last revised on May 22, 2019.
 It was originally submitted on May 20, 2019, by Marcia Nelson of Pigeon Forge, Tennessee.
-This page has been viewed 212 times since then and 17 times this year.
+This page has been viewed 560 times since then and 47 times this year.
 Photos: 1, 2. submitted on May 20, 2019, by Marcia Nelson of Pigeon Forge, Tennessee. • Bill Pfingsten was the editor who published this page.

 m=134046